What is synthetic marijuana?

 We provide cutting-edge services and therapies so that each client gets the most effective treatment possible.
 Recovery is so much more than a simple detox or trading out one addiction for another.
 That is why we provide access to cognitive behavioral therapy, trauma therapy, group therapy, mindfulness training, outdoor therapeutic adventures, meditation, yoga, and much more.

-Contact Pinnacle Peak Recovery today to learn more about how we can help you overcome your addiction.
+Contact Pinnacle Peak Recovery today to learn more about our substance abuse treatment programs.
 The chemical effects of synthetic weed on the brain make it very difficult to recover alone, and that is why we are here to provide a holistic approach to help you in a safe, supportive, and confidential environment.

 Beginning treatment for addiction is scary.
 With concerns about what rehab is like, how you will afford it, and how your family will get along while you are away, there are so many excuses to delay getting help yet again.
 We are here to help with all of these worries and more, so there is no reason to continue putting off the treatment you need.